-Ac Unit looks pretty, is large, but not functional to todays standards or needs in hot climate.
+Ac Unit looks pretty, is large, but not functional to today’s standards or needs in a hot climate.

-Units under house that probably will need replacing also.
+Units under the house that probably will need replacing also.

-So here we go again, having our “actual builder / contractor” ordering and replacing the bran new AC Units, with ones that should have been installed.
+So here we go again, having our “actual builder/contractor” ordering and replacing the brand new AC Units, with ones that should have been installed.

-Why did this happen you might ask ?
-Because the AC Units fell into the “allowances” category with the previous “general contractor”, and he choose the cheep units.
+Why did this happen you might ask?
+Because the AC Units fell into the “allowances” category with the previous “general contractor”, and he chooses the cheap units.

-Instant hot water gas system, “el cheepo”, not what was needed for our house.
+Instant hot water gas system, “el cheapo”, not what was needed for our house.

 When I asked my Builder / Contractor Nelson Montalvo about this problem, he informed me that the instant hot water system was provided by my “ex-general contractor”, and not the brand he is used to installing in his new homes.

-New garage walled in, tow wood custom doors, and our glass blocks for lighting at rear
+New garage walled in, tow wood custom doors, and our glass blocks for lighting at the rear

-Showing glass block window and three foot dod wall.
+Showing the glass block window and three-foot dod wall.

-His crew also finished building the three foot wall on the south side of the house and around seaside stairs, for security and dog’s area.
-All that’s left is installation of white Bayco line.
+His crew also finished building the three-foot wall on the south side of the house and around seaside stairs, for security and dog’s area.
+All that’s left is the installation of a white Bayco line.

-The dogs side area as well as three foot wall on south border, awaiting Bayco fencing.
+The dog’s side area as well as the three-foot wall on the southern border, awaiting Bayco fencing.